The United Kingdom's National Coding Week is the 3rd Monday in September.

 - Brush up on your maths skills - “Maths is fundamental for any science and engineering field,” says Dr Li.
 You’ll find a free course available at learndirect.

 - Think like a computer - “Computational thinking is the skill to think like a computer, to perform automation of tedious tasks to boost productivity.”
 Dr Li advises that children can learn such skills by playing with drag-and-drop programming environment, Scratch, while adults can do the same with MIT App inventor.

 - Learn the language - Once drag and drop programming has been learned, says Dr Li, the next step is to learn popular programming languages such as Python and C++, using free platforms such as Code Academy.

 - Get into physics - Because not all coding is screen-based.
 In robotics, for example, people need to understand the physics of robots moving in a three-dimensional fashion.
 Dr Li recommends building motorised Lego objects to understand the process.

 - Make it fun - “Making coding fun and enjoyable will help you to stick at it.
-Whether you want to programme your own robot cat or dog, car or arcade machine, there is something for everyone”.
+Whether you want to program your own robot cat or dog, car or arcade machine, there is something for everyone”.

 To celebrate National Coding Week.
-Petoi is running a 15% off sale on the open source robot kit Bittle dog on Amazon UK for the week of Sept 19th.
-You can build Bittle yourself and work with your child to build it, learn Scratch/C++/Python coding and robotics, have fun interacting with your own robot pet.
+Petoi is running a 15% off sale on the open source four-legged robot kit Bittle dog on Amazon UK for the week of Sept 19th.
+You can build robot dog Bittle yourself and work with your child to build it, learn Scratch/C++/Python coding and robotics, have fun interacting with your own robot pet.